 Deletion and erasure may sound the same, but these are two terms not to be confused.
 Data deletion leaves data recoverable, while data erasure is permanent; this is especially important for businesses, as getting these two terms confused can present significant issues under the conditions of the EU GDPR.

 There is a lot of confusion around the definition of data erasure.
-Most of the trouble comes from the varying methods available to achieve it, for example, factory resets, reformatting, and data wiping are all methods that are not capable of performing data sanitisation.
-Still, the vast majority of organisations believe these methods are suitable; this results in organisations leaving themselves vulnerable to a potential data breach.
+Most of the trouble comes from the varying methods available to achieve it, for example, factory resets, reformatting, and data wiping are all methods that are not capable of performing data sanitization.
+Still, the vast majority of organizations believe these methods are suitable; this results in organizations leaving themselves vulnerable to a potential data breach.

-Without suitable data disposal methods in place, an organisation can't guarantee that it can protect its customers' sensitive information.
+Without suitable data disposal methods in place, an organization can't guarantee that it can protect its customers' sensitive information.

 What makes data destruction secure?